 The sample from station 1 (upstream of discharge) was dominated by Group C taxa and overall these were found in the sample in excessive numbers.
 Group C macro-invertebrates are tolerant of moderate levels of organic pollution.
-The Group C taxa were dominated by the diptern larvae from the Simuliidae family which were found here in excessive numbers (2,000+).
-In the sample from this spot from the previous year, no Simuliidae were recorded.
-Other Group C taxa represented in the sample included the fresh-water shrimp Gammarus duebeni (5%) whilst the mayfly Baetis rhodani was present in small numbers.
-Group A taxa (sensitive to organic pollution) were absent and Group B taxa (less sensitive) were scarce.
-They were mostly represented by cased caddis larvae from the Limnephilidae family, who are generally slightly more tolerant or organic pollution than other cased caddis families.
-Group D taxa were also scare in the sample and they were represented by the water louse Asellus aquaticus and leeches from the Erpobdellidae family.
+Although overall Group C occurred in excessive numbers, no single taxa dominated.
+The freshwater shrimp Gammarus duebeni was numerous in the sample (49%), whilst the mayfly Baetis rhodani and diptern larvae from the Chironomidae family were common.
+Group A taxa (most sensitive to organic pollution) were absent and Group B taxa (less sensitive) were present in small numbers and represented by cased caddis larvae from the Limnephilidae family, who are generally slightly more tolerant of organic pollution than other cased caddis families.
+Group D taxa were also present in the sample in small numbers and they were represented by the water louse Asellus aquaticus and leeches from the Erpobdellidae family.
 Group D taxa are very tolerant of organic pollution.
 Based on the relative abundance of these indicator groups and the occurrence of Group C taxa in excessive numbers, this station was assigned a Q3, i.e., poor status.
 Under the requirements of the EU Water Framework Directive, this is unsatisfactory.

-The SSRS obtained at Station 1 was also low (1.6), putting it well within the At Risk category.
+The SSRS obtained at Station 1 was also low (o.8), putting it well within the At Risk category.
 The reason for this low score was due to the absence of Ephemeroptera and Plecoptera and the relatively high numbers of GOLD taxa (Gastopods, Oligochaetes, Dipterns) and Asellus.